killianobrien/app-cryp2526/slides/app-cryp-08.md

 * Usually the base used is a *primitive root* modulo $p$, i.e. a number $a$ whose powers generate **ALL** the non-zero elements modulo $p$, i.e. the residues $$ (a \text{ mod } p),\, (a^2 \text{ mod } p),\,  (a^3 \text{ mod } p), \dots , (a^{p-1} \text{ mod } p),$$ are all distinct and consist of the integers $$1, 2, \dots, p-1,$$ (though probably not in that order).
 * Security arises from the facts that
     - computing modular exponentials is fast (using modular reduction, Euler's theorem and repeated squaring)
     - there is no known fast algorithm for computing discrete logarithms.
-So for suitable large $p$, it cannot be done in any practical way.
+So for suitably large $p$, it cannot be done in any practical way.

 ## Diffie-Hellman key exchange algorithm -- How Alice and Bob can agree on a shared secret